wetryingtodorock/getblock-docs/en/rpc-service/ton/json-rpc/ton_packAddress.md

 ---
-title: ton:/packAddress \[GET\]
+title: ton:/packAddress - The Open Network (TON)
-description: Convert an address from raw to human-readable format.
+description: Example code for the ton:/packAddress json-rpc method. Сomplete guide on how to use ton:/packAddress json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters